Ox Tank (2024)

 Both parts were remarkably light!
 The last part to be machined was the flange adapter.
 This part serves two purposes: seal the bottom end cap for hydrostatic testing and work as an adapter for the ball valve is the situation that we static fire before the pneumatic valve is ready.

-The flanger adapter integrated with the bottom end cap just produced a stunning part.
+The flanged adapter integrated with the bottom end cap and produced a stunning part.
 The last task was integrating everything together.
 To index the 26 holes on the oxidizer tank tube, I used the CNC lathe.
 The length of the stock was really stretching its abilities, but it was necessary to align the holes.

 One change I made was switching from 70D to 90D 254 o-rings for sealing between the end cap and the ox tank tube.
 The main benefit of this change is improved resilience during installation and higher resistance to extrusion during testing.
 The final assembled tank and the 2023 oxidizer tank recovered from ballistic impact last June are shown side-by-side.